 - The Extension Master Gardener’sSM projector

 - Extension Master Gardening

 2. SET THE SERVICE MARK OFF FROM THE SURROUNDING TEXT

-The first time the service mark appears on a page it should have sm, be in ALL CAPITAL letters, in bold or italic lettering, in "quotes" or at least in Initial Capital Letters, or in some combination of these styles.
+The first time the service mark appears on a page it should have SM in superscript.
+Add emphasis with ALL CAPITAL letters, bold or italic lettering, "quotes" or at least initial capital letters, or some combination of these styles.